zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 {% endtab %}
 {% tab title="OSS (Dashboard)" %}

-The information for an artifacts metadata can be found within the DAG visualizer interface on the OSS dashboard:
+The information regarding the metadata of an artifact can be found within the DAG visualizer interface on the OSS dashboard:

 <figure><img src="../../.gitbook/assets/dashboard_artifact_metadata.png" alt=""><figcaption><p>ZenML Artifact Control Plane.</p></figcaption></figure>